globalbioticinteractions/globalbioticinteractions/README.md

-This mission of this project is to find efficient ways to normalize and integrate species interaction data to enable researchers and enthusiasts to answer questions like: which species does an Angel Shark ('''Squatina squatina''') eat in the Gulf of Mexico?
+This mission of this project is to find efficient ways to normalize and integrate species interaction data to enable researchers and enthusiasts to answer questions like: which species does an Angel Shark ( _Squatina squatina_ ) eat in the Gulf of Mexico?
 Please see http://github.com/jhpoelen/eol-globi-data/wiki for more information.

 ## Tests